 - Low-income people often have inflexible schedules.
 They have rigid work hours, limited transportation options that often require catching buses or trains at particular times, and challenging childcare responsibilities.
 States have varying laws on whether workers can legally leave work in order to vote, but even in states that offer this protection, workers are often timid about using it.
 Early voting offers more opportunities for people with inflexible schedules or limited transportation options. - Early voting usually provides for much shorter lines both at the early voting site AND at the polls on Election Day, because so many people will have already cast their votes.
 Long lines are a barrier to voting, and they are more common in voting precincts that are predominantly populated by people of color.
 When the Supreme Court repealed Section 5 of the Voting Rights Act in 2013, this led to many states in the South closing polling locations intentionally to increase long lines at polls.
 Reducing long lines matters tremendously because 3% of voters who face long lines at the polls will leave without voting, according to the findings of the Bipartisan Policy Center. - The voting system is less stressed when the election takes place over several days.
-There is more time to address potential registration errors or discrepancies for voters who have recently moved. - In states with rigid voter identification laws, early voting can provide voters who do not have the correct documents the opportunity to retrieve them and return at another time to cast their vote.
+Voters have more time to mitigate potential registration errors or resolve discrepancies.
+This opportunity can be especially important for voters who have recently moved and changed their voter registration, including many renters. - In states with rigid voter identification laws, early voting can provide voters who do not have the correct documents the opportunity to retrieve them and return at another time to cast their vote.
 Early voting can mitigate the effects of voter caging that are common on Election Day. - Early voting also makes election workers and volunteers better at their jobs.
 The early polling sites provide opportunities for training and observation of how an election is administered.
-This contributes to a smoother experience on Election Day, which matters in low-income communities where the voting process is often perceived as intimidating.
+This contributes to a smoother experience on Election Day, which matters in low-income communities where the voting process is often perceived as intimidating. - Celebrate Vote Early Day, a nonpartisan Civic Holiday dedicated to raising awareness of early voting.
+Vote Early Day creates an opportunity to activate your community around early voting and encourage turnout during the early voting period.
+Vote Early Day takes place annually during the last week of October.
+For guidance on celebrating Vote Early Day and state-specific early voting rules, visit www.voteearlyday.org.